Public art in Qatar: Dugong Family by Ahmed Al Bahrani

 Iraqi sculptor Ahmend Al Bahrani, inspired by the fact that Qatar has the second largest population of dugongs after Australia, created the Dugong Family sculpture.
 The sculpture, which consists of a family of six dugongs that appear to be floating on the sand, is located on Al Ruwais beach.

 Public Art in the MIA Park

 7 by Richard Serra

 The sculpture is very popular to viewers around the world and has made appearances in several cities such as London, Paris, Geneva, Buenos Aires and St Petersburg.

-Commissioned by the QM, Richard Serra's landmark 7, an 80-foot steel sculpture, is the tallest public art piece in Qatar and the tallest Richard Serra has ever conceived.
+Commissioned by the QM, Richard Serra's landmark 7, an 80 ft steel sculpture, is the tallest public art piece in Qatar and the tallest Richard Serra has ever conceived.
 As a focal point of MIA Park, the sculpture is also Serra's first sculpture to be showcased in the Middle East.
 Constructed from seven steel plates arranged in a heptagonal shape, the work celebrates the scientific and spiritual significance of the number seven in Islamic culture.